stefanmayer13/casa-calida-webgui/README.md

-# homecomfort
+# CasaCalida
-WebApp to control the home automation created with Z-Wave and homecomfort.
+WebApp to to access the home automation devices of CasaCalida.